macropin/django-registration/docs/upgrade.rst

-The ``profile_callback`` argument of the ``register`` view has been removed; the functionality it provided can now be implemented easily via a custom backend, or by connecting listeners to the signals sent during the registration process.
+The ``profile_callback`` argument of the ``register`` view has been removed; the functionality it provided can now be implemented easily via a custom backend, or by connecting listeners to :ref:`the signals sent during the registration process <signals>`.

 Changes to registration forms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~